 The Inamori Ethics Prize carries with it a monetary award, which is intended to support the recipient’s ongoing work.
 Each year’s recipient is conferred the prize at Case Western Reserve University, where he or she also delivers a public lecture about his or her work and the challenges that lie ahead.

 The university-wide Commencement at Case Western Reserve University is a time of celebration in the lives of students, faculty, guests and the entire university community.
 It reflects the accomplishments of past year and sets a course for new ventures.
-Undergraduates, graduates and professional-school students will have their degrees officially conferred at this commencement ceremony.
+Held annually in May, undergraduates, graduates and professional-school students all have their degrees officially conferred at this ceremony.